fantasertariq895/2048-game/README.md

 1. **GitHub (Source Stage):**
    Developer pushes code changes (HTML, JS, CSS, Dockerfile) to the GitHub repository.
-   AWS CodePipeline is configured to monitor the `main` branch for commits.
+   AWS CodePipeline is configured to monitor the `main` branch for commitss.

 2. **CodePipeline (Orchestration):**
    When a change is detected, the pipeline triggers the **Build** stage.